 What kind of support is available to agencies that would like to carry out a PCMA?
 Do you have some PCMA trainers you could recommend?
 Do you have some PCMA training material/resources?

-The PCMA guidance document (web version; PRINT version available here; also available in French, Arabic and Bangla) is the most comprehensive document available on PCMA.
+The PCMA guidance document (web version; PRINT version available here; also available in French, Spanish, Arabic and Bangla) is the most comprehensive document available on PCMA.
 If your agency does not yet have the capacity to conduct an assessment with the support of the guidance document, we would suggest starting to build internal capacity by having qualified staff volunteer themselves as team members in other agencies’ PCMAs.
 Once they are comfortable with the PCMA process, they can then take on responsibility for training other staff.
 We encourage agencies to announce their plans for PCMA activities through the MiC dgroup and their relevant country coordination groups.

 At the moment, there are few people who have led PCMA trainings and exercises, and there is no official PCMA training curriculum, though several trainings have been conducted in conjunction with initial pilot exercises, and we have compiled much of this training material here.
 However, people with strong experience leading other emergency market assessments, like EMMAs, are likely to be comfortable taking on a PCMA with a little extra preparatory work.